 How much does it cost to register with MHA?

-Registration fees for Mighty Mites are $275, and for Girls 8U and Mites are $600.
+Registration fee for Mighty Mite/6U is $325, and for Girls 8U and Mite is $675.
 Register by September 30 and receive a $50 discount!
-Scholarships are available!
+Financial aid is available, please e-mail the MHA President (tmurray@mplshockey.com)